deepkit/deepkit-framework/README.md

 ## Features

-* Supported types: String, Number, Boolean, Date, Binary, custom classes, Array, object maps, any.
+* Supported types: String, Number, Boolean, Date, ArrayBuffer (binary), custom classes, Array, object maps, any.
 * Typed arrays: Int8Array, Uint8Array, Uint8ClampedArray, Int16Array, Uint16Array, Int32Array, Uint32Array, Float32Array, Float64Array
 * Fast marshalling of class instance from and to JSON object (for use with JSON.stringify())
 * Fast marshalling of class instance from and to MongoDB record